 We’re under pressure or lazy or brain dead, and the next thing you know is that a password gets passed to someone unauthorised (“It’s OK, I’ve known him for years“) or someone copies data to a flash drive to work on it at home.

-can will be unsecured by another, given time and opportunity.
+can will be unsecured by another.

 I can see into the future: a DVD of pupil data will be found on a rubbish dump or a laptop with half a million confidential records will be left on a train, and a government spokeswhatever will trot out the usual inanity that ‘lessons will be learned from this episode‘.